stadelmanma/netl-ap-map-flow/README.rst

 Pitfalls:
     * If the model is compiled using 32-bit compiler, running too large of a map can cause an integer overflow error
     * The LCL Model requires that all of the parent directories of output file locations already exist.
-Otherwise a :code:`FileDoesNotExist` Error or something similar will be raised.
+Otherwise a :code:`FileDoesNotExist` error or something similar will be raised.